jsware/jsware.github.io/_posts/2021-06-28-Bashing-out-script-locations.md

 Elsewhere in scripts, I would follow [typical guidelines](https://bash3boilerplate.sh/) - avoiding minified code and cryptic scripts.
 However, I don't want this boilerplate code to detract from real script's logic.

+You could stick with the initial script (expanded or on three lines).
 I leave this readability consideration with you.